jhonyavella90/docker-django-starter/README.md

   $ make dev.up
   ```

-At this point you should be able to run the django app on `localhost:8000`
+At this point you should be able to run the django app on `localhost:8000`, and the mobile app in `localhost:8100/ionic-lab`

 9. To stop docker containers just run:

   ```
   $ make dev.down
   ```

+### Notes

+* The Mobile app docker image is based on the dockerfile from https://hub.docker.com/r/agileek/ionic-framework/~/dockerfile/